 Enjoy this showcase of Timothy Corrigan's interior design work: As warm and welcoming as they are luxurious, Timothy aptly combines comfort with elegance in every room.

 All of the photos in the Design P.O.V. series are courtesy of the interior designers featured.
-You can find paint colors like the ones pictured at
+You can find paint colours like the ones pictured at

 your local Benjamin Moore retailer.